subgraph/usblockout/README.md

 # Session USB Lockout

 This program provides a way to toggle Grsecurity Deny New USB feature with the state of a user session.
-That is, it will automatically enable the feature when the screen is locked or the session exists, and vice versa.
+That is, it will automatically enable the feature when the screen is locked or the session exits, and vice versa.

 ## Caveats